 Popular student area with lots of reasonable mid-range priced haircut options.

 Hipster area with a wide range of haircut options.
 You can find top priced haircuts here for NT$1,000 or more as well as good hairdressers for NT$500.

 Popular high-school student area that also has good hairdressers at good prices.

 Of course high prices doesn’t always equal high quality.
 If you’re looking for a great cut at a good price then you want to look for hairdressers around the NT$500 mark.

-Sign up to our newsletter to stay up to date with everything that’s happening in Taiwan
+If you love awesome haircuts then sign up to our newsletter to stay up to date with everything that’s happening in Taiwan